yyoean/DeepXTrace/README.md

 DeepXTrace supports diagnosis of various slowdown scenarios, including:

-* 1. Slowdown caused by the destination rank.
+* *Comp-Slow*: Slowdown caused by the destination rank(e.g., GPU/CPU compute latency).
-* 2. Slowdown caused by the source rank.
+* *Mixed-Slow*: Slowdown caused by the source rank(e.g., uneven expert distribution or hotspot congestion).
-* 3. Slowdown caused by the communication path between specific source and destination ranks.
+* *Comm-Slow*: Slowdown caused by the communication path between specific source and destination ranks(e.g., communication link issues).

 ![slow](figures/slow.png)

-DeepXTrace automatically collects communication diagnostic metrics for Dispatch/Combine operators across all ranks, while constructing an `N×N` latency matrix `M` on `Rank 0` based on aggregated metrics (where `Mij` represents the delay of `rank_i` waiting for `rank_j`).
-In the `EP16` scenario, the matrix is categorized by latency magnitude through color gradients, visually revealing a positive correlation between latency data and communication topology, with red > yellow > green indicating increasing latency levels.
+DeepXTrace automatically collects communication diagnostic metrics for Dispatch/Combine operators across all ranks, while constructing a latency matrix `M` of size `N×N` on `Rank 0` from aggregated metrics (where `Mij` represents the delay of `rank_i` waiting for `rank_j`).
+In the `EP16` scenario, the matrix is color-coded according to latency magnitude, and the visualization reveals a positive correlation between latency and communication topology, where color gradients (green → yellow → red) indicate ascending latency levels.

 The following figure shows the latency matrix for the Dispatch operator's token reception delays across ranks.
-The relatively high values in the column for `Rank 4` indicate a computational delay issue in `Rank 4`.
+The elevated values in Rank 4's column suggest a computational bottleneck on `Rank 4`.

 ![dispatch](figures/dispatch.png)

 The following figure shows the latency matrix for the Combine operator's token reception delays across ranks.
-No anomalous columns, rows, or points are observed, indicating that the Combine communication operator did not exhibit anomalies during this diagnostic cycle.
+No anomalies in columns, rows, or individual data points were detected, confirming the absence of anomalies in the Combine operator's communication throughout the monitoring period.

 ![combine](figures/combine.png)